centau/ecr/docs/tut/groups.md

 ## Limitations

-Groups, while powerful, do impose some limitations on the registry.
+- As mentioned before, each component type can only be owned by one group, groups cannot share components so you need to profile to determine where the most benefit is gained.

-- As mentioned before, each component type can only be owned by one group, groups cannot share components so you are required to plan ahead for what components you would like to group.
+- In a rare case, causing an entity to join a group during iteration of a view with a group-owned component, will invalidate the view iterator.

-- Due to how groups organise their components in memory, when iterating a view that includes group-owned components, you cannot add any component owned by any of those groups unless you:
+  This is due to how groups organise their components in memory.
+This can be avoided if you:
-    1. specify a component to lead that is not owned by the same group as the components you intend to add.
+    1. queue the entities to add components later, instead of during iteration.
     2. know that adding those group-owned components will not cause the entity to enter the group.

-The library can detect and will error if the above rules are broken.
+Views can detect and will error if the above rules are broken so you do not need to worry about it until it happens.

-## Why use groups?
+## When to group

 While views are fast, in certain situations like where a view contains many components, iteration of a view may be the bottleneck of a system.
 In such cases, by grouping components together, iteration becomes as fast as possible at the cost of the above limitations.

-You should only use grouping when you have benchmarked and identified that the iteration of a view is the bottleneck of a system.
+You should only use grouping when you have profiled and identified that the iteration of a view is the bottleneck of a system.